-The World Cup championship has been awarded every four years since the first tournament in 1930 (except in 1942 and 1946 due to World War II).
+The World Cup of football has been held every four years since the first tournament in 1930 (except in 1942 and 1946 due to World War II).

 The table here lists the host country for each tournament.
 Click on the country names for more information about each Football World Cup host.